codefellows/seattle-javascript-401n6/44-software-architecture/README.md

 * Front End (visual output)
 * Front End (mouse and keyboard input)

+# Stories, APIs, Work Estimates and Parallelization
+An added benefit of compartmentalizing your application is it makes it easier for developers to assign their work, make estimations and actually allow people to work from different ends of a problem at once.

+If you can agree on the input and output of different pieces of your software then you can create mock data to use for your own part until someone actually finished their other piece.

 # Separate UI Presentation from Business Logic
 One strategy that makes applications much easier to deal with is specifically separating the UI layer from anything that deals with business logic.